OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:7

-> They have burned Your sanctuary to the ground;
+> They have reduced Your sanctuary to ashes;
-> They have defiled the dwelling place of Your name.
+> They have desecrated the dwelling place of Your name.

 ## Psalm 74:8

 > They said in their heart, “Let’s completely subdue them.”
-> They have burned all the meeting places of God in the land.
+> They have set fire to all the meeting places of God in the land.

 ---